-NEW for Fall 2015: Test Optional Admission for Liberal Arts Freshmen
+Test Optional Admission for Liberal Arts and Business Freshmen

-If you do not have standardized test scores, or believe your scores do not reflect your academic achievement and ability to be successful in our College of Liberal Arts, you may choose to apply as a Test Optional Candidate.
-You must have a minimum cumulative GPA of 3.0, college preparatory curriculum, extracurricular involvement, and submit our standard essay.
+If you do not have SAT or ACT scores, or believe your scores do not reflect your academic achievement and ability to be successful at Duquesne, you may choose to apply as a Test Optional candidate.
+You must have a minimum cumulative high school GPA of 3.0 within a college preparatory curriculum to be considered for admission.